DJMcMayhem/ThePeoplesPython/README.md

 [Original idea.](https://chat.stackexchange.com/transcript/message/30148665#30148665)

 The `builtins_left.txt` file is a list of builtins that are unassigned as of yet (all the keywords are taken).
+This is unused in the script, it's just in case people want to add their names.

-The `assignments.txt` is a file of the keywords and builtin functions that _are_ assigned.
+The `assignments.txt` is a file of the keywords and builtin functions that _are_ assigned.  `assignments-reversed.txt` is the same file, but with the name/(builtin|keyword) swapped.

 Both of these are in dict form, to make it easier to use them in a script.